-Thrifty North East folk are more likely to put the heating up for their pets and visitors than they are for partners or children, a survey has found.
+North East folk 'more likely to put heating up for pets and visitors than for partners and children'

 Just four in ten in the North East will crank up the thermostat for visiting parents or friends, compared to one third who would do the same for the family members they share their home with.